 Pre-diabetes is when blood glucose levels are higher than normal – but not high enough to be diagnosed with type 2 diabetes.

-Pre-diabetes has no signs or symptoms, but like type 2 diabetes pre-diabetes is a result of the body's insulin not working effectively.
+Often, pre-diabetes has no signs or symptoms, but like type 2 diabetes, it results when the body's insulin not working effectively.